Structured Text Programming: A Step by Step Guide (With Examples)

 - Structured Text Programming Software

 What is Structured Text Programming?

 Structured Text is PLC programming language defined by PLCOpen in IEC 61131-3.
-The programming language is text-based, compared to the graphics-based ladder diagram.
+The programming language is text-based, compared to the graphics-based ladder diagram or Function Block Diagram.

 High-level Programming Languages

 If you are already familiar with high-level programming languages like PHP, Python, and C, Structured Text will seem familiar to you.
 The syntax of Structured Text is developed to look like the syntax of a high-level programming language with loops, variables, conditions, and operators.